It's Your Choice 2017

 Let’s walk through some of the steps you should when deciding on a plan design and a health plan for 2017.

 Note: If you have experienced a life event, such as a change in marital status, had a baby or moved to a new county, check out Life Changes and Coverage Changes to see what your options are, and how long you have to enroll or make a change.

 For additional information, see the It's Your Choice FAQs.

 First, decide which plan design you would like.
 The following is a summary of the two primary health insurance plan designs of the Wisconsin Public Employers (WPE) Group Health Insurance Program.
 For more plan design information, choose the Compare Plans tab in the navigation bar above.

 Most members are enrolled in this plan.
 This plan allows you to choose from a variety of health plan providers that offer the same uniform benefits package.

 Note: While these health plan providers all offer the same uniform benefits package, this does not mean that they will treat all illnesses or injuries in an identical manner.
 Treatment will vary depending on patient needs, the physicians’ preferred practices, and the health plan provider's managed care policies and procedures.

 - IYC Local Access Health Plan:

-This plan design provides freedom of choice of doctors and hospitals across the country.
-In exchange for the increased flexibility in medical providers, the monthly member premium cost is more than the IYC Local Health Plan.
+This plan provides freedom of choice of doctors and hospitals across the country.
+In exchange for the increased flexibility in medical providers, the member premium cost is more than the IYC Local Health Plan.

 Compare medical and pharmacy benefits by plan design type.